media-streaming-mesh/msm-deployments/README.md

 The deployments in this repository are designed to help users quickly set up and run an MSM deployment.

+Note that the initial implementation of MSM only supports a single media stream per pod and a single media stream between any two nodes.
+These limitations will be resolved when we move from the current Golang prototype data-plane to an asynchronous Rust data-plane.

 ## **Contents**

 This repository contains several directories, each of which represents a different deployment scenario: